European educational projects

 POCTEFA (Interreg VI-A Spain-France-Andorra) is a European cross-border cooperation programme created to promote the sustainable development of the border territory of Spain, France and Andorra.

-The ‘Employability with imPACT’ project brings together students, lecturers and public and private stakeholders to enhance the skills of future professionals in the face of the challenges of the New Aquitaine-Euskadi cross-border region.
-Three areas are addressed using the CBE-Challenge Based Education method: ocean health and plastic pollution, marine renewable energies and circular economy.
+The aim of the "Employability with imPACT" EmPACTi3 project is to bring together students, lecturers from the Universidad del País Vasco and the University of Bordeaux, and public and private stakeholders to enhance the skills of future professionals in the face of the transition challenges in the New Aquitaine-Euskadi cross-border region.
+Three areas will be addressed using the CBE-Challenge Based Education method: ocean health and plastic pollution, marine renewable energies and circular economy.

 Erasmus Mundus Joint Master degrees